Python3pkg/PymarSQL/README.md

 PymarSQL
 =====
-Pymar addition to easily use map-reduce operations with tables of relational data bases.
+Pymar addition to easily scale your operations with tables of relational data bases.

 Requirements: